samjulien/blog/_posts/2018-06-14-using-m2m-authorization.markdown

 Since the client must always hold the client secret, this grant is only meant to be used in _trusted_ clients.
 In other words, clients that hold the _client secret_ must always be used in places where there is no risk of that secret being misused.
 For example, while it may be a good idea to use the client credentials grant in an internal daemon that sends reports across the web to a different part of your system, it cannot be used for a public tool that any external user can download from GitHub.

 ## Client Credentials Grant
 The client credentials grant is very simple to use.
-The following are HTTP requests:
+The following are the relevant HTTP requests:

 ```
 POST https://<YOUR_AUTH0_DOMAIN>/oauth/token